Country selection

 Per DecreeNo2017-0245, all members of the research team must be properly trained on the needs of the research as well as in research ethics.
 The sponsoring institution must do the following:

-- Ensure the training of staff who participate in the conduct of biomedical research
+- Provide training for staff involved in conducting biomedical research

 - Require researchers to disclose their conflicts of interest in advance

-- Have the conflict-of-interest declarations reviewed by an ethics committee (EC) and, where appropriate, make adjustments
+- Have the conflict-of-interest declarations reviewed by an ethics committee (EC) and, where appropriate, formulate an appropriate strategy

-DecreeNo2017-0245 mandates that clinical research must follow good clinical practices (GCPs).
-According to MLI-17, Mali’s ECs follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R2) (MLI-7), which provides guidance to sponsors on investigator and site selection.
-According to MLI-7:
+In addition, DecreeNo2017-0245 mandates that clinical research must follow good clinical practices.
+According to MLI-17, Mali’s ECs also follow and require researchers to comply with the International Council for Harmonisation’s Guideline for Good Clinical Practice E6(R3) (MLI-5).
+Refer to MLI-5 for additional information.

 Foreign Sponsor Responsibilities